carpentries-lab/metagenomics-shell/_episodes/02-the-filesystem.md

 ~~~
 {: .output}

-From this output, we can see that `..` did indeed take us back one level in our file system.
+From this output, we can see that `..` did indeed took us back one level in our file system.

-You can chain these together like so:
+You can chain these together to move several levels:

 ~~~
 $ cd ../../..
 ~~~
 {: .bash}

-prints the contents of `/home`, which is one level up from your root directory.

-> ## Finding hidden directories
+> ## Excercise 1: Finding hidden directories
 >
 > First navigate to the `dc_workshop` directory.
 There is a hidden directory within this directory.
 Explore the options for `ls` to
 > find out how to see hidden directories.
 List the contents of the directory and